umbraco/UmbracoDocs/Extending/Key-Vault/index.md

 ## Installing the package

-Before you begin, you need to install the `Microsoft.Extensions.Configuration.AzureKeyVault` NuGet package.
-There are two approaches to installing the package:
+Before you begin, you need to install the `Azure.Extensions.AspNetCore.Configuration.Secrets` and the `Azure.Identity` NuGet packages.
+There are two approaches to installing the packages:

-1. Use your favorite IDE and open up the NuGet Package Manager to search and install the package
+1. Use your favorite IDE and open up the NuGet Package Manager to search and install the packages
 1. Use the command line to install the package

 ## Installing through command line